pycom/pycom-micropython-sigfox/docs/pycom_esp32/getstarted.rst

 .. image:: images/firmware-updater-screenshot.png
     :alt: Firmware upgrader
     :align: center
-    :scale: 50 %
+    :scale: 40 %

 The instructions given by the updater tool should be followed carefully.
-The basic procedure is like this:
+The basic procedure can be found below:

-- Disconnect your device from the PC.
+- Disconnect your device from your computer
-- Connect wire G23+GND using a jumper cable.
+- Connect a jumper cable or wire between G23 and GND
-- Connect the board to the USB.
+- Reconnect the board via USB to your computer
-- Run the upgrader
+- Run the Firmware Upgrade tool
-- Remove the G23+GND wire.
+- Remove the G23 to GND jumper cable/wire
-- Reboot the device (button or powercycle)
+- Reboot the device (button or power off then on)

-Connecting G23 and GND puts the device in 'update mode'.
-You won't need this for any other task than using the firmware upgrader.
+Connecting G23 and GND puts the device in 'firmware update mode'.
+This mode is only used for updating the device's firmware using the Firmware Update tool.

-After you’re done with the upgrade, you can :ref:`use the Pymakr Plugins <pymakr>` to upload and run programs in your device.
+After you’re done with upgrading, you can :ref:`use the Pymakr Plugins <pymakr>` to upload and run programs in your device.

-If you have your Telnet connection or Pymakr Plugin already setup, the version can be  with the following code:
+If you have an open Telnet connection or Pymakr Plugin connected, the version can found be with the following commands:

 ::